Rental Application Form

 Download: PDF, Word (.docx), OpenDocument

 Non-Refundable Fee ($) – The landlord, or their agent, may charge a non-refundable fee to perform the screening.
-This fee is usually between $35 to $70 in accordance with state laws.
+This fee is usually between $35 to $70 in accordance with State law.

-The landlord should verify the tenant’s employment situation and other sources of income.
-This can be done in the following ways:
+The landlord should verify the applicant’s employment situation and other sources of income.
+This can be done in 6 ways:[4]

 3. Best Tenant Screening Websites

-A credit report, background check, nationwide eviction check, and any other available public information may be found online through these ten (10) websites:
+A credit report, background check, nationwide eviction check, and available public information.

 Website Credit History Criminal History Nationwide Eviction Sex Offender